northbridge-sys/en-lsl-framework/README.md

 ### If I don't need any of the En functions, why use En at all?

-En provides a limited set of basic functionality that is always enabled unless specifically disabled via flags.
+You don't have to!
+But En also provides a limited set of basic functionality that is always enabled unless specifically disabled via flags.
 For example, if the `"stop"` linkset data pair contains a truthy value, En will automatically stop the script on `state_entry`.
 This can be used for, e.g., updater and script distribution tools that have scripts inside them that must never run until added to another object.

 ## Examples